Capturing Cambridge

 Florence Villa, 23 Hooper Street

-The name Florence Villa may refer to Florence Almond, niece and adopted daughter of its first owner, Mark Almond.
-The house was built by 1871, in which year Mark Almond was granted a beerhouse licence, permitting him to serve beer, cider and perry (Cambridge Independent Press, 30 September 1871); he named it the Great Eastern Tavern.
+In 1871 he was granted a beerhouse licence, permitting him to serve beer, cider and perry (Cambridge Independent Press, 30 September 1871); he named it the Great Eastern Tavern.
 He did apply for a spirit licence to convert the tavern into a public house, but this does not seem to have been granted.
 It is referred to specifically as a beerhouse in the 1879 Post Office directory, and similarly in the 1910 land tax records.
-In 1874 Mark Almond had sold the beerhouse to brewer Frederic Freeman, whose business was taken over by the Star Brewery in 1903.
+In 1874 Mark Almond sold the beerhouse, along with the plot of land behind it, to brewer Frederic Freeman, whose business was taken over by the Star Brewery in 1903.

 Charles Edwards, head, 23, gardener of publican ‘Eastern Tavern’, Coton, Cambridgeshire